hetu-script/hetu-script/packages/hetu_script/README.md

 Hetu is a lightweight script language purely written in Dart for embedding in Flutter apps.
 The main goal is to enable Flutter apps to have hotfix and scripting ability.

 We did not choose to use another existing language to achieve the goal.
 Because we want to keep it away from interference of other language's complex implementation and their irrelative-to-Flutter eco-system.
-This will make this language very easy and focus on what we actually need.
+This will keep this language simple and focus on what we actually need.

 Becuase it is written in pure Dart, [communicating with Dart](https://github.com/hetu-script/hetu-script/blob/master/docs/docs/en-US/binding/index.md) is very easy.
 This also enables you debugging the script itself within your project.